core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 The following example refers to two clients C1 and C2 that register to observe a resource /r at a server S, which has address SRV_ADDR and listens to the port number SRV_PORT.
 Before the following exchanges occur, no clients are observing the resource /r , which has value "1234".

-The server S sends multicast notifications to the IP multicast address GRP_ADDR and port number GRP_PORT, and starts the group observation upon receiving a registration request from a first client that wishes to start a traditional observation on the resource /r.
+The server S sends multicast notifications to the IP multicast address GRP_ADDR and port number GRP_PORT.
+The server starts the group observation upon receiving a registration request from a first client that wishes to start a traditional observation on the resource /r.

 Pairwise communication over unicast is protected with OSCORE, while S protects multicast notifications with Group OSCORE.
 Specifically:

 * C1 and S have a pairwise OSCORE Security Context.
-In particular, C1 has 'kid' = 0x01 as Sender ID, and SN_1 = 101 as Sender Sequence Number.
-Also, S has 'kid' = 0x03 as Sender ID, and SN_3 = 301 as Sender Sequence Number.
+In particular, C1 has 'kid' = 0x01 as Sender ID and SN_1 = 101 as Sender Sequence Number.
+Also, S has 'kid' = 0x03 as Sender ID and SN_3 = 301 as Sender Sequence Number.

 * C2 and S have a pairwise OSCORE Security Context.
-In particular, C2 has 'kid' = 0x02 as Sender ID, and SN_2 = 201 as Sender Sequence Number.
-Also, S has 'kid' = 0x04 as Sender ID, and SN_4 = 401 as Sender Sequence Number.
+In particular, C2 has 'kid' = 0x02 as Sender ID and SN_2 = 201 as Sender Sequence Number.
+Also, S has 'kid' = 0x04 as Sender ID and SN_4 = 401 as Sender Sequence Number.

-* S is a member of the OSCORE group with name "myGroup", and 'kid context' = 0x57ab2e as Group ID.
-In the OSCORE group, S has 'kid' = 0x05 as Sender ID, and SN_5 = 501 as Sender Sequence Number.
+* S is a member of the OSCORE group with name "myGroup" and with 'kid context' = 0x57ab2e as Group ID.
+In the OSCORE group, S has 'kid' = 0x05 as Sender ID and SN_5 = 501 as Sender Sequence Number.

 The following notation is used for the payload of the informative responses: